 Preheat oven to 350 degrees F.(180 C)

 Beat butter in a large mixing bowl using a hand-held electric mixer, until it is creamy.
 Add both sugars and continue beating on high until creamy.
 Beat in the peanut butter, then beat in the eggs, vanilla, baking soda, and salt.
 Beat for about 30 seconds or until eggs are mixed in and baking soda & salt are well distributed.
-Add the white whole wheat flour and stir until mixed in.
+Add the flour and stir until blended.

 Shape the dough into 1 inch balls and arrange on parchment lined cookie sheets spacing about 2 ½ inches apart.
 Using a damp fork, make criss-cross patterns.